Mimila-85/03-javascript-Homework/README.md

 # Password Generator

 ## Description
-On this school project set client requested to create an application where an employee can use to generate a random password based on criteria that they have selected by modifying starter code.
+This application has been created to help users to generate random passwords based on criteria that they have selected by modifying starter code.

 ## Usage
 To generate a random password the user needs to select the following criteria: